greg1951/react-readme-docs/README-Section8-EatAndSplit.md

 ```
 ## FormAddFriend Component

-The **FormAddFriend** component is rendered in the side bar, below the list of friends.
+The **FormAddFriend** component is rendered in a side bar on the page, providing the list of friends.
 (Static version is shown below.)

 ```javascript
 function FormAddFriend() {